Creating a Nix Package from a Python Project

 Python Project Setup

-One thing I didn’t know when setting up this project was how difficult it was to be able to package a Python project.
+One thing I didn’t know when setting up this project was how difficult it would be to package a Python project.
 There are a ton of ways to do it.

 I found a way to do it and just stuck with it.
-Once you get it packaged with the packaging of your choosing, the NixOS packaging is the same.
+Once you figure out how to package your Python project, the NixOS packaging process is the same.

 Python Project Basic Structure

-First we’re going to start with our Python project structure.
+First, we’re going to start with our Python project structure.
 My project has the directory structure below.
-The scripts directory contains the files that we acually call and execute, while py-library contains all of our tools and code that the scripts use.
+The scripts directory contains the files that we actually call and execute, while py-library contains all of our tools and code that the scripts use.

 ├── scripts/ # Contains the scripts that we'll execute